 Aston Villa – Mita Copiers

-Villa finished second in the inaugrual Premier League season, but the success of their sponsor has sadly mirrored their own in recent years.
+Villa finished second in the inaugural Premier League season, but the success of their sponsor mirrored their own drop into the Championship.

-The Mita name died out in 2000 after it was bought out by by Japanese giant Kyocera.
+The Mita name died out in 2000 after it was bought out by Japanese giant Kyocera.